ADD CONDITION

 FAQ

-What is BestHealth SF Honey Lemon 25ct Cough Drops used for?
+What is BestHealth SF Honey Lemon Cough Drops used for?

-BestHealth SF Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.
+BestHealth SF Honey Lemon Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

 How should I use BestHealth SF Honey Lemon Cough Drops?

-Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
+Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth every 2 hours as needed or as directed by a doctor.
 For children under 5 years, consult a doctor.

-Are there any warnings associated with these cough drops?
+Are there any warnings associated with this product?

-Stop use and ask a doctor if your cough lasts more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
-Severe sore throat or worsening symptoms also require medical advice.
+You should stop use and ask a doctor if your cough persists for more than 7 days, is accompanied by fever, rash, or persistent headache, or if your sore throat is severe or does not improve in 7 days.

 No specific contraindications are mentioned for BestHealth SF Honey Lemon Cough Drops.